 Any person may file a complaint with the commission by submitting a written notarized complaint executed on an approved form available by mail or on our website.
-The complaint must allege a violation of the code of ethics, lobbyist registration or post-employment ordinance that is based substantially upon personal knowledge, and is signed under oath or affirmation by the complaining person.
+The complaint must allege a violation of the code of ethics, lobbyist registration, or post-employment ordinance by a person under the Commission's jurisdiction.
+The allegations must be based substantially upon personal knowledge of the person filing the complaint, and the complaint must be signed under oath or affirmation by the complaining person.
 The commission maintains a searchable library of all of the reports and documents regarding of all sworn complaints once a probable cause determination has been made.